Simultaneous Inference for Empirical Best Predictors with a Poverty Study in Small Areas: Supplementary material

-\ref{sec:App_SCI2} Proof of consistency of SCI under the unit-level logit model proceeds along the same lines as in case of the area-level model, i.e., we start with the expansion of $G_d(w)$ as in Section \ref{sec:App_SCI}.
-In the second part, specific to the unit-unit level logit model, we would use the expansions provided in \cite{hobza2016empirical}, p.
-668-671 and their appendix.

-\subsection{Finite sample performance}
+\subsubsection{Finite sample performance}

 A detailed setting of the simulation under the unit-level model is described in the main document.
-In what follows we shall present the exact algorithm to obtain SCI and iCI and additional numerical results.
-Employing the simulation steps of \cite{hobza2016empirical}, p.671, we provide below a shortened version of the algorithm to obtain SCI bands under unit-level binomial model. \begin{enumerate} \item Follow the steps of the parametric bootstrap procedure from \cite{hobza2016empirical}, p.671. \item Calculate $AD^{(b_1)}_{B,d}=\left\lvert \hat{\bar{\mu}}^{*(b_1)}_d -\bar{\mu}^{*(b_1)}_d \right\rvert$. \item Compute the estimated statistic $S$ and the critical value $q^*_{1-\alpha}$
+Employing the simulation steps of \cite{hobza2016empirical}, p.671, we provide below a shortened version of the algorithm to obtain SCIs under unit-level model. \begin{enumerate} \item Follow the steps of the parametric bootstrap procedure from \cite{hobza2016empirical}, p.671. \item Calculate $AD^{(b_1)}_{U,d}=\left\lvert \hat{\bar{\mu}}^{U*(b_1)}_d -\bar{\mu}^{U*(b_1)}_d \right\rvert$. \item Compute statistic $S_{U,B}$ and the critical value $q_{U,S_B}^{(1-\alpha)}$